alphagov/government-service-design-manual/service-manual/digital-by-default/index.md

     </div>
   </li>
   <li>
-    <div class="point">established performance benchmarks, in consultation with GDS, using the four key indicators (KPIs) defined in the manual, against which the service will be measured</div>
+    <div class="point">Establish performance benchmarks, in consultation with GDS, using the four key indicators (KPIs) defined in the manual, against which the service will be measured</div>
     <div class="guidance">
       <p>Related guides</p>
       <ul>